itzCozi/Terminal-Bypass-Game/README.md

 1. Use the cd command to change to the directory where you want to install the game
 2. Open terminal or powershell and type "git clone https://github.com/itzCozi/Terminal-Bypass-Game"
 3. Then install the required packages by typing "pip install -r requirements.txt"
-4. After that type "python .main" to run or make a terminal shim so you can use it in terminal or powershell
+4. After that type "python main.py" to run or make a terminal shim so you can use it in terminal or powershell

 ## Usage
 How to use the game after installing it onto your PC